qbeyond/terraform-azurerm-archetype-lib/policy_definitions/vhub_connections/tests/README.md

 To set up the test environment run `terraform apply -target module.setup_hub.azurerm_resource_group.this` first (Due to a poorly implemented module used to assign the policy) in subfolder [`./2_same_resource_group`](./2_same_resource_group) with `exercise=false`.
 Afterwards run `terraform apply` with same inputs.

-Afterwards run the command that is outputted to trigger an evaluation to make sure that the policy is ready.
+Wait a bit, until you are sure the policy is successfully assigned by running the outputted command.

 ### Exercise